Malcolm Atkin Military Research

 The M1917 (known in Home Guard service as the P17) was a US modification in .300 calibre of the British .303 calibre Pattern 1914 (P14) rifle (listed officially in British Service as Rifle No. 3).
 It was accurate but heavy and, had a 5 round magazine (as did most contemporary rifles) as compared to the 10 round magazine of the British SMLE.
 It was the main rifle of US forces during the First World War but was then replaced by the Garand.
 Even so, some US artillery units in the Tunisian campaign used the P17 and it continued to be issued to rear echelon troops throughout the war.

 In June 1940 an order was placed with the US government for 500,000 M1917 (P17) rifles, specifically for the Home Guard in order to relieve pressure on the limited number of British .303 calibre rifles.
 It became their iconic weapon.
-Two P17 rifles were issued to each Auxiliary Units patrol but there is no evidence that, as has been claimed in 2022, this precedes the issue to the Home Guard.
 Special trains were used to distribute the first consignment of 12,000 carried on SS Eastern Prince around the country on 8 July 1940.
 By the end of July 500,000 had arrived in the country and by February 1941 733,710 P17 rifles had been distributed to the Home Guard.
+Two P17 rifles were also issued to each patrol of the Auxiliary Units with a report to the Prime Minister on 8 August stating ‘the men are equipped with rifles and grenades’.
+Some patrols did not, however, receive their rifles until October.

 Even the P17 could not escape the mythology that has surrounded most aspects of the Auxiliary Units.
 Bob Millard recounted in 2008 to the Bath Blitz Memorial Project that his patrol had two P17 rifles ‘which we scrounged, or won, from the Home Guard.
 I don't know whether they knew they had disappeared or not but they turned up in the patrol’.
 There is no reason to suppose this legend was correct but in view of claims in 2022 that the Auxiliers received the rifle before the Home Guard, it may be noted that Millard believed these rifles were obtained from the Home Guard.